Hgoatly/Discover-Skane/testing.md

 ![Screenshot of the Lakes and Forests cards test and scroll to top button](assets/images/readme-images/swedish-lakes-and-forests-cards-text-and-top-button.jpg)

-- Screenshot of the Beautiful Beaches Header and Card Tops in Swedish.
+- Screenshot of the Beautiful Beaches header and card tops in Swedish.

 ![Screenshot of Beautiful Beaches Header and card tops in Swedish](assets/images/readme-images/swedish-beautiful-beaches-header-and-card-tops.jpg)